philippgille/gokv/README.md

 Most Go packages for key-value stores just accept a `[]byte` as value, which requires developers for example to marshal (and later unmarshal) their structs. `gokv` is meant to be simple and make developers' lifes easier, so it accepts any type (with using `interface{}` as parameter), including structs, and automatically (un-)marshals the value.

 The kind of (un-)marshalling is left to the implementation.
-All implementations in this repository currently support JSON and [gob](https://blog.golang.org/gobs-of-data) by using `encoding/json` and `encoding/gob`.
+All implementations in this repository currently support JSON and [gob](https://blog.golang.org/gobs-of-data) by using the `encoding` subpackage in this repository, which wraps the core functionality of the standard library's `encoding/json` and `encoding/gob` packages.
 See [Marshal formats](#marshal-formats) for details.

 For unexported struct fields to be (un-)marshalled to/from JSON/gob, the respective custom (un-)marshalling methods need to be implemented as methods of the struct (e.g. `MarshalJSON() ([]byte, error)` for custom marshalling into JSON).
 See [Marshaler](https://godoc.org/encoding/json#Marshaler) and [Unmarshaler](https://godoc.org/encoding/json#Unmarshaler) for JSON, and [GobEncoder](https://godoc.org/encoding/gob#GobEncoder) and [GobDecoder](https://godoc.org/encoding/gob#GobDecoder) for gob.